4 Things to Know About the NIST Phish Scale

 Humans must also be considered as a significant attack surface due to our unpredictable and trusting nature.
 Increases in social engineering sophistication and recent high-visibility phishing attacks have taught us that any organization can be just one click away from a massive breach.
 Even the most conscientious employee can fall victim to a phishing scheme, and a key part of defending against attacks is understanding why users click.

 Enter the NIST Phish Scale.
-Borne out of an extensive research study, the Phish Scale helps CISOs interpret their click data to truly understand their organizational risk profiles in a more meaningful way.
+Born out of an extensive research study, the Phish Scale helps CISOs interpret their click data to truly understand their organizational risk profiles in a more meaningful way.
 This blog will dive into what NIST Phish Scale is, and how it can help those looking to defend against these attacks.

 1. What is the NIST Phish Scale, and what is the purpose?